wyxfhb/jettl/obsidian_notes/Documentation/Documentation.md

 In the future, best practice to  have SubVIs with “—[valchg.vi](http://valchg.vi/)”.
 Of course, this would be scripted and easily findable.

+(yes, LabVIEW identifies indicators as controls)
+*You may place in sub clusters (make sure they’re type refs) in the Control Refs cluster to differentiate controls, indicators, sub panels, etc.*

 ---

 PPL Support